 The Hirshhorn Museum and Sculpture Garden is one of the world’s leading museums of international modern and contemporary art.
-Located on the National Mall in Washington, D.C., the Hirshhorn is one of 19 Smithsonian Institution museums and research centers.
-The museum opened on Oct.
-1, 1974, as a result of the efforts and generosity of American entrepreneur and philanthropist Joseph H. Hirshhorn (1899–1981), who donated his collection to the Smithsonian Institution in 1966.
-Designed by architect Gordon Bunshaft, the museum’s elevated drum shaped building has 60,000 square feet of exhibition space inside and nearly four acres outside in its two-level Sculpture Garden and plaza.
-This welcoming, contemplative environment is designed to encourage visitors to connect with art in their own ways.
+Located on the National Mall in Washington, D.C., the Hirshhorn is one of 19 Smithsonian Institution museums.
+The museum opened Oct.
+1, 1974, as a result of the efforts and generosity of American entrepreneur and philanthropist Joseph H. Hirshhorn (1899–1981), who donated his collection to the Smithsonian in 1966.
+Designed by architect Gordon Bunshaft, the museum’s elevated circular building has 60,000 square feet of exhibition space inside and nearly four acres outside in its multilevel Sculpture Garden and Plaza.

 The Hirshhorn’s innovative line-up of programs provides the opportunity to acquire further insight into exhibitions and art-related issues.
-Program highlights include: Meet the Artist lectures, Friday Gallery Talks, the annual James T. Demetrion Lecture and interactive artmaking workshops for youth and teens, designed and lead by working artists.
-Several times a year, the museum hosts Hirshhorn After Hours, late-night events with music, refreshments and exhibition-related programming that encourages local residents to enjoy art in a social setting.
-The world-renowned Hirshhorn film program, one of the first in the United States to focus on independent cinema, offers narrative and experimental features, documentaries and shorts.
-Held in the 272-seat Gustave and Marion Ring Auditorium, the program is also noted for screening films by and about artists and presenting world premieres.
+Program highlights are the Meet the Artist lectures, with speakers such as Jake Chapman, Ann Hamilton, Christo, Barbara Kruger and Vito Acconci; Friday Gallery Talks; and the annual James T. Demetrion Lecture, which has featured speakers such as Jeff Koons, Doug Aitken, Marina Abramović and Simon Schama.
+Education initiatives include ARTLAB+, a participatory learning program for local teens, with working artists serving as mentors, and ARTWORKS, a series of workshops for teachers and school groups.
+The world-renowned Hirshhorn film program—one of the first in the United States to focus on independent cinema—offers narrative and experimental features, documentaries and shorts.
+Held in the 272-seat Gustave and Marion Ring Auditorium, the program is noted for screening films by and about artists and presenting world premieres.

 The museum is open daily (except Dec.
 25) from 10 a.m. to 5:30 p.m.
 The plaza and Sculpture Garden open at 7:30 a.m., with the plaza closing at 5:30 p.m. and the Sculpture Garden closing at dusk.
-On selected Thursdays during the summer, gallery hours are extended to 8 p.m.
-The Hirshhorn is located along the south side of the National Mall, at Independence Avenue and Seventh Street S.W.: The museum entrance is on Independence Avenue and the Sculpture Garden may be accessed from the Mall and Jefferson Drive.
+The Hirshhorn is located along the south side of the National Mall, at Independence Avenue and Seventh Street S.W.
+The museum entrance is on Independence Avenue and the Sculpture Garden may be accessed from the Mall and Jefferson Drive.
 The nearest Metrorail stop is L’Enfant Plaza on the Green, Yellow, Blue and Orange lines (Maryland Avenue exit).

 # # #